lk-learner/Databricks-14-Days-Challenge-2/Day 08/readme.md

 **5. Actionable Insights (Top Predicted Buyers)**

-The final task—identifying top buyers—is the "Why" behind the "How."
+The final task identifying top buyers is the "Why" behind the "How."

 Business Logic: Once predictions (usually probabilities between 0 and 1) are saved, you filter or sort them.